russoee/russoee/README.md

-# <a href="https://www.linkedin.com/in/russo-eric/">Eric Russo</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/russo-eric/">Eric Russo</a>'s IT and Cybersecurity Project Portfolio

-# Eric | Cybersecurity Support Technician
+# Cybersecurity Support Technician
 **Threat Hunting | Vulnerability Management | Security Automation**

 Welcome to my GitHub!
 I’m a cybersecurity professional with a focus on **vulnerability management, threat detection, and security automation**.
 My projects demonstrate hands-on experience with **Tenable Nessus**, **PowerShell scripting**, and **threat hunting using indicators of compromise (IOCs)**.